-The UKWCT encourages school children to come out of the classroom to interact with the natural world around them; after all they are the conservationists of tomorrow.
+The UK Wolf Conservation Trust (UKWCT) encourages school children to come out of the classroom to interact with the natural world around them; after all they are the conservationists of tomorrow.
 Where better than at the UK Wolf Conservation Trust’s centre near Reading, Berkshire?

-A visit to the centre can help inspire a week, half or full term’s worth of work.
-The school programme is loosely linked to the national curriculum and can cover many subjects including, science, English, maths, history, art and photography.
+A visit to the centre can help inspire a week, half or full term’s worth of work and can help bring all aspects of the curriculum to life in Science, Geography, English, Maths, Art & Design and IT.

 There are a wide range of options and prices.
-These include wolf and non-wolf contact events, (Children most be six years+ to walk with the wolves).
 The UKWCT can accommodate groups of up to 30 and only has one school on site at a time, making the visit really special for the children and teachers.
 Health and safety is our top priority; visits, especially the wolf walk, are tightly controlled.
 See our FAQ on how the walks are conducted.

-Available to download for free is our schools information pack containing all sorts of information about wolves, teachers references and interactive handouts.
-A leaflet on what the UKWCT has to offer Schools can be read here.
-Also visit the Kids Den for games and other resources.
+Our school activity pack contains all sorts of information about wolves, teacher’s references and interactive handouts.
+Students can also visit the Kids Den for games and other resources.

 For further details or to book a visit, contact Danny Kidby - Hunter, Assistant Education Officer on Telephone 0118 971 3330 or email email@example.com